ankit1910/paper_trail-globalid/README.md

 # PaperTrailGlobalid

-TODO: Write a gem description
+This gem is a extension to paper_trail gem https://github.com/airblade/paper_trail .
+So you need to pre install `paper_trail` gem.
+This gem will give you one more method `actor` which will return you the active record object who was responsible for change.

 ## Installation

-Add this line to your application's Gemfile:
+1. Add PaperTrailGlobalid to your `Gemfile`.

   gem 'paper_trail_globalid'

-And then execute:
+1. And then execute:

   $ bundle

-Or install it yourself as:

-    $ gem install paper_trail_globalid

 ## Usage